fparrel/SDCardStoryTeller/README.md

 USAGE
 -----

-Import the repository on Android Studio, build the .apk, transfer and install it in your device.
+Import the repository on Android Studio, build the .apk, transfer and install it in your device (you'll need computer science knowledge for those steps).
-Open your Lunii with a Torx 6 screwdriver, remove the SDCard, and put it into your device.
+Open your broken and out of guarantee device with a Torx 6 screwdriver, remove the SDCard, and put it into your device.

 Pre-build .apk and/or publication on f-droid store may be done in the future.